jcmannam/reactive-spring-tutorial/README.md

 The master branch presents the starting point for the tutorial, with non-reactive and reactive versions of the two services generated fresh from the Spring Initializr.

-You can take a look at the final result in the `completed` branch, and the commit history follows the following tutorial script:
+You can take a look at the final result in the `complete` branch, and the commit history follows the following tutorial script:

 1. Write the test for hello-service
 1. Implement the hello-service